yarisvt/tyk-docs/tyk-docs/content/ensure-high-availability/circuit-breakers.md

 ![Circuit Breaker Example][3]

 Tyk has a built-in circuit breaker pattern as a path-based option.
 Our circuit breaker is threshold-based, so if a sample size `x` of `y%` requests fail, the breaker will trip.
 The Gateway will stop **all** inbound requests to that service for a pre-defined period of time (a recovery time-period).
 You configure this time period using the `return_to_service_after` option in your API definition, or setup via the Dashboard.
 See [Configure with the API Definition](#with-api) or [Configure with the Dashboard] (#with-dashboard).
 This also triggers an event which you can hook into to perform corrective or logging action.
+When a circuit breaker is tripped, it will return a 503 "Service temporarily unavailable" error.

 The circuit breaker works across hosts (i.e. if you have multiple targets for an API, the sample is across **all** upstream requests).